When to plant Chicory in Wayne County, MI

 Wayne County, Michigan is in USDA Hardiness Zone 6b.
 The average last spring frost is April 28 and first fall frost is October 20.

-Wayne County County sits in USDA Zone 6b.
+Wayne County sits in USDA Zone 6b.
 Chicory grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Chicory grow in Wayne County County's climate?
+Can Chicory grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free